-- Arguably the Doctor, who — having spent most of the series treating Mickey like an imbecile — is quite pleasant, friendly and welcoming to him for a change.
+- Arguably the Doctor, who — having spent most of the series treating him like an imbecile — is quite pleasant, friendly and welcoming to Mickey for a change.

 - Poisoned Chalice Switcheroo: Margret / Blon tries this on the Doctor by poisoning his glass but it fails as he switches the glasses when he turns back to her.

 - Raise Him Right This Time: The Doctor and co. find someone to do this for Blon between episodes.

 - Running Gag: One that the new series likes to play with: